 "Mom, Mom, that's okay, I am glad you told me.
 You’re good, you’re wonderful.
 I love you.
 I love you more.
 Trust me, tell me how it happened."

 The truth was my mind was in confusion.
 A basic, fundamental precept of my family structure had just been swept aside.
 What else was to crumble?
 She struggled for words then began letting them flow, reverting more and more to pidgin, inserting Tagalog too.
 She stuttered released the dam held back so many years.

-Each short sentence accompanied by a sob.
-As she stopped, her body shook with sobs.
+Each short sentence was accompanied by a sob.
+As she stopped, her body shook with sobs at her revelation.

 "Mom, oh Mom, I’m so sorry, how old were you?"

-With sobs abating but tears still streaming over her weathered wrinkles, still unable to talk she flashed her hand with five fingers, three times.
+With sobs abating but tears still streaming over her weathered wrinkles, unable to talk, she flashed her hand with five fingers, three times.

 "Mom, you were fifteen?"